Frequently Asked Questions

 Applications are evaluated as a whole portfolio and not on a single criterion.
 Individual programs may have specific score expectations: the Bioengineering, Biotechnology, Computer and Information Science, Electrical Engineering, Integrated Product Design, and Systems Engineering programs expect a minimum TOEFL score of 100 from all applicants.

 There is no minimum GRE score that is required.
 Average scores can be found in some university publications and media such as U.S. News & World Report and Peterson’s.
 Individual programs may list scores on their specific website, but Penn Engineering does not make this information available.
+Please check here to confirm your choice program’s GRE requirement for this application cycle.

 Can my TOEFL/IELTS be waived?